 Notes

-• Biscuits can be stored, well wrapped, at room temperature for several days.
-Freeze for longer storage.
-Biscuits are always best when they're re-warmed before serving.
+- Biscuits from scratch can be stored, well wrapped, at room temperature for several days.
+Biscuits are always best when they’re re-warmed before serving.

 This recipe can also be seen on my other site Zona’s Lazy Recipes and serves 4 people.